jpan1997/MusicVisualizer/README.md

 We utilize the javascript AudioContext object to apply the fast fourier transform (FFT) to the desired audio stream.
 The primary library we used to produce the visuals was three.js, which is a library that can produce smooth renderings of 3D objects.

 Users have the option of either uploading a local file, copying a soundcloud URL, or using their built-in computer microphone.

+We uploaded our web app to the heroku server.
+The music visualizer can be found here: https://atomaudioviz.herokuapp.com/